 Startup foundation is all about proving a financial model that WORKS.
 And that is the point!

 Vision is the thing that would fuel your startup of a business and vision is the only thing that would maintain the business when the things go wrong.
-The vision of the prime partner or of a founder of a new business is the direction which defines his/her leadership and coordinate all the business’ activities towards its goals.
+The vision of the prime partner or of a founder of a new business is the direction which defines his/her leadership and coordinates all the business’ activities towards its goals.

 It is far better a vision that is conceived, articulated, designed and communicated to all involved parties, than a passion without a purpose or links to the reality.
 Especially in the business section.

 Vision is the sole element that would drive you and your associates via the dire straits of today’s economy and towards the implementation of your financial and operational objectives.

 But vision, per se, is not, JUST, a financial entity.

 A Mission Statement Makes All The Difference

 Vision is expressed with a mission statement, which is vital in order to frame a way of thinking!
 Especially in newly founded companies.
 A mission statement (and a vision) is expressing the basic values and objectives of organizations.

 A mission statement is, for instance, (all reference from missionstatements.com) to:

 - deliver seamless, secure, context-aware experiences for a connected world (Hewlett-Packard Co.)